 Patriotic Americans must, and together can, make this goal a reality through unity of action on meaningful issues.
 We must do so for the sake of the entire world and to leave our posterity their birthright to Liberty.
 To reach this goal, we must build a team capable of assuring elected officials honor their oath of office and fiduciary responsibility or face the consequences.
 The Take America Back (TAB) team will consist of many teams working with one another and operating at various geopolitical levels.
 Highlights of their mission and functions follow.
 The #1 objective of the RELIVING 1776 initiative is the creation of a nationwide team composed of these elements.

 A National Leadership Team (NLT) composed of men and women who agree with the core beliefs cited in http://www.thecnc.org/Documents/Core.htm and are willing to support the governor's pledge.
-The NLT’s mission is to provide and oversee the implementation of a plan designed to aid concerned Americans in Taking America Back.
+The NLT’s mission is to: 1. provide and oversee the implementation of a plan designed to aid concerned Americans in Taking America Back and 2. function as a catalyst in inspiring individuals and organizations to work with one another in pursuit of highly important objectives that must be satisfied to restore the Republic.
 A tool to facilitate the needed networking are Political Action Coordinating Conferences.
 Information on these conferences is at www.thecnc.org/PACCs.htm.

 A National Implementation Team (NIT) responsible for executing the plan, policies, procedures, and programs established by the NLT.